thebrandonlucas/blu/_posts/snippets/2000-01-04-contributions.md

 ![Voltage Dashboard](/images/contributions/voltage-dash-5.webp)

-I'm on the frontend engineering team at Voltage.
+I'm on the frontend engineering team at [Voltage](https://voltage.cloud/).
 We've built an easy to use Bitcoin Lightning Payments API.
 If you've interacted with our product at all from the browser, chances are I worked on it!

+I am grateful to this company for cultivating a culture of giving back to the community through open source development via [FOSS Fridays](https://voltage.cloud/blog/foss-friday/foss-fridays-at-voltage).
+It has enabled me to connect more broadly with the Bitcoin community and expand my skills as a software engineer.
+It’s a great team on a great [mission](https://voltage.cloud/about); the spirit of [definite optimism](https://boxkitemachine.net/posts/zero-to-one-peter-thiel-definite-vs-indefinite-thinking) is alive and well here.

 ---